By Lilly GC

 We need to find a new language that is fresh to the ear and recognises the genuine trauma and terror of loss that people are struggling with on both sides.
 How to do this, integrating and making room for both narratives, is a core issue to the conflict, and something that SNS is unique in attempting.
 It has opened up a fresh space for a ‘middle ground’ to actually mean something significant and newly purposeful, a solutions-focused approach that doesn’t look to elevate one opinion over another.
 All the students left the program feeling engaged and passionate, but not because their views or opinions were made stronger, but because they were asking questions, thinking both emotionally and rationally, and well-aware of the multiplicity of sensitivity needed in approaching this particular conflict.
 Solutions Not Sides sets students up to think critically, engage with the other side, promote peace and open-mindedness, and dilute extreme views in exchange for tolerance - all things that, in a world as scary as ours, are as precious as ever.

 Lilly was part of the 2017 Student Leadership Programme - a week-long series of workshops, talks and panels that aims to help young British people get under the skin of the conflict in Israel-Palestine, learn about the history, narratives, politics and contemporary situation and equip them with skills to be mindful, effective activists.
-The deadline for applying for this year’s programme is July 14th so head over to https://www.solutionsnotsides.co.uk/student-leadership-programme to learn more & apply!
+The deadline for applying for this year’s programme has now passed but you can apply for next year’s programme (2020) at https://www.solutionsnotsides.co.uk/student-leadership-programme